 A Murder of Quality (1991 TV Movie)

-Taken from the book by John le Carre, George Smiley rallies to the aid of his former intelligence colleague, Ailsa Brimley, to investigate a mysterious letter from a junion master's wife at Carne School - a boy's school.
-When Smiley goes to Carne to investigate, he finds the junior master's wife brutually murdered with her husband as one of the suspects.
-Smiley begins to scratch at the surface of the closed knit society of Carne and soon begins to find that things are not as they seem.
-Secret societies, sexual abuse, and a mysterious boy, Timothy Perkins, who is either another suspect, witness, or victim.- Written by <firstname.lastname@example.org>
+Taken from the book by John le Carre, George Smiley rallies to the aid of his former intelligence colleague, Ailsa Brimley, to investigate a mysterious letter from a junior master's wife at Carne School - a boy's school.
+When Smiley goes to Carne to investigate, he finds the junior master's wife brutually murdered, with her husband as one of the suspects.
+Smiley begins to scratch at the surface of the closed knit society of Carne, and soon begins to find that things are not as they seem.
+Secret societies, sexual abuse, and a mysterious boy, Timothy Perkins, who is either another suspect, witness, or victim.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.